sql_funcs documentation

 Note

-ISP Completion by Goal Area
+ISPs - Completion Rate by Goal Area

-isp_tracker(cm_only=True, summary_table=False, service_days_cutoff=45)#
+isp_tracker(just_cm=True, summary_table=False, service_days_cutoff=45)#

 Returns a table of client service plan statuses or a table summarizing overall plan completion.